At the beginning of each of the George Reeves episodes from the 50s, we were informed that Superman was:

 No, it wasn’t Peter Parker’s poor Uncle Ben who said that.
 Pub Quiz’s everywhere, rejoice, for I have found you an answer to a new tricky pub quiz question.

-My Request: My belief, is that you knowing what I have shared with you here (and all messages written under the “Punk Agile” banner) will result in better transformations and increased happiness.
-If you found this helpful, I would be grateful if you could Share and / or Like this posting via Linked In, so that the message can spread further, beyond my network and into the lives of others who could benefit from hearing this too – Thank you for sharing the knowledge
+My Request: My belief, is that you knowing what I have shared with you here* will result in better transformations and increased happiness.
+If you found this helpful, I would be grateful if you could Share and/or Like this posting via Linked In.
+This way, the message can spread further, beyond my network.
+Hopefully into the lives of others who could benefit from hearing this too.
+Thank you for sharing the knowledge.

 If you liked this, you may also like my other postings: